ahlimosa-gif/Stock-analysis-ai-platform/README.md

     └── data_loader.py
 ```

-A good README should explain what the project does, how to install it, how to run it, and how the repository is organized so that someone new can get started quickly.[cite:273][cite:276][cite:280]
+A good README should explain what the project does, how to install it, how to run it, and how the repository is organized so that someone new can get started quickly.

 ## Requirements